Sweet Baby James (song): History

+On ABC's Good Morning America on September 15, 2008, Taylor acknowledged "there was that element" of being a "self lullaby" given the song's title and the "singing works just fine for me" lyric.

+Critical reception

+Reviewing the single, Record World called it "a beauty of a winner."
+Billboard said that "Taylor has a strong and poignant piece of ballad material which he performs for all it's worth."
+Cash Box said that it "has already received considerable FM exposure and could break into AM playlists in its pulled-single offering."

 Live performance history

 "Sweet Baby James" has been played at almost every Taylor concert since its release.
 It is often saved for near or at the end of shows, where it serves as the emotional climax with Taylor performing it as the last encore coming back on stage without his band (as was the case for over a decade), or perhaps with just a keyboard player accompanying his guitar.

 Invariably, the second verse mentions of the Massachusetts Turnpike, Stockbridge, The Berkshires, and Boston bring cheers from people in the audience who had lived in Massachusetts.
 And if the concert is in Tanglewood or Great Woods, the commotion is enough to pause the song.
 Taylor was born in Boston, and although he moved to North Carolina when very young, he spent summers in Massachusetts and went to boarding school there.
 This association has made Taylor a regional favorite in New England, including sell-outs at Tanglewood and a record-setting concert stand at Great Woods.
 Taylor, who underwent treatment at the Austen Riggs Center in Stockbridge in his younger years and later became a resident of the Berkshires, has spoken of the song's geographical reference points: "I really did drive the turnpike from Stockbridge to Boston.
 I have a real connection to this place."

 He performed the song as part of his set on the first episode of Saturday Night Live's second season, which aired September 18, 1976.
 15 years later, Taylor performed the song again on the Christmas episode of Saturday Night Live's on December 14, 1991.

-In the "Four Together" benefit concert arranged by Harry Chapin in 1977, John Denver sang the harmony part of the chorus on this song.

-A concert performance from 1992 was included on his 1993 album Live.

 Jay Leno requested Taylor's live performance of the song on his final The Tonight Show (first stint) on May 29, 2009.
 He said he had listened to it on the car radio as he left Boston for Los Angeles in the early 1970s and that the "ten miles behind, ten thousand more to go" line resonated deeply with him.

 Taylor performed the song when campaigning for Deval Patrick's re-election during the Massachusetts gubernatorial election, 2010, and the "Stockbridge to Boston" line drew a huge reaction in that context as well.

-Other versions

-Tom Rush, who made a practice of recording material from the best new singer songwriters of the era, put it on his October 1970 album Wrong End of the Rainbow.
-The Seldom Scene added harmony on their bluegrass version, released on their debut album Act 1 in 1972.
-Highway 101 closed their 1989 album Paint the Town with it.
-Daniel Greaves of The Watchmen often performs it a cappella during concerts.